Nakkeez/calendar-app/README.md

 ISSUER_BASE_URL=https://examplebaseurl.auth0.com
 SECRET=kdkaoexamplesecretstring

-You can then run the application with the command: 'npm start'
+The application can then be run with command: 'npm start'

-The calendar app should now be running on the port you choosed.
+The calendar app should now be running on the port you choosed and can be accessed through web browser!

 # Functionality